SS Lahn (1887–1904): The Immigrant’s Steamer and the Race Across the Atlantic

 Lahn (1887) North German Lloyd

 Built by Fairfield Shipbuilding & Engineering Co., Glasgow, Scotland.
 Tonnage: 5,681.
 Dimensions: 448' x 49' (464' O.I.).
 Propulsion: Single-screw, 18 1/2 knots.
 Triple expansion engines.
 Masts and Funnels: Four masts and two funnels.
 Additional Features: Iron hull.
 Passengers: 224 first, 106 second, 700 third.
 Maiden voyage: Bremen- Southampton-New York in December 1887.
 Note: When new was the third fastest steamship on the Atlantic.
+The Lahn could make the voyage between Southampton and New York in under seven days.
 Modifications: At later date reduced to two masts.
 Services: Placed in Mediterranean-New York trade at later date.
 Renamed: (a) Russ (1904) Russian, (b) Dniestr.
 Still in Russian hands as late as 1927.

 Return to Content Links